CSE-Courses/course-project-yo-ub_sustainable/README.md

 # Youb Sustainable
 Welcome to our course project!
-We created a web application targetded to living a more sustainable life.
+We created a web application targeted to living a more sustainable life.

 ## Hosted Web App
 [Click here to visit our site](https://youbsustainable.herokuapp.com)